HPE StoreVirtual Archived Reviews (More than two years old)

 What's my experience with pricing, setup cost, and licensing?The initial install cost is expensive, but eventually the cost per user is quite reasonable.
 The more you scale out, the faster it drops.
 The original cost per user was… more»

-If you previously used a different solution, which one did you use and why did you switch?This was our first HyperConverged solution.
+Which solution did I use previously and why did I switch?This was our first HyperConverged solution.

 What other advice do I have?On the software side of things, we’ve had issues with printers.
 We have a complicated situation on the user side of things too.
 We were able to get through the issues and… more»